skilyazhnev/mtm/README.md

 Parameters can be configured in `postgresql.conf` or in session

 - `mtm.output_format`: Output format based in `FORMAT()` [(Doc)](https://www.postgresql.org/docs/current/functions-string.html#FUNCTIONS-STRING-FORMAT) <br>
-**important**: I didn't add the ability to change the order of maximum and minimum because this would begin to contradict the name of the function
+**important**: I didn't add the ability to change the order of maximum and minimum because this would begin to contradict the name of the function <br>

 ## Examples